Skip to content

 • Medicine/Pediatrics resident-created simulation sessions to practice rapid responses/code situations offered monthly

-• Combined Medicine/Pediatrics continuity clinic, which also includes a medical legal clinic
+• Combined Medicine/Pediatrics continuity clinic

 Overview